mahdafr/20u_cs5391-t4/README.md

         - The results were computed through the use of the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.unique.html) `unique()` method, which returned a list of all values that appeared in a list, and the frequency of their appearance
         - I also used the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html) `argsort()` method to figure the top 10 most frequently used ports for `src` and `dst` traffic
     - Where possible, explain what applications are likely be responsible for this traffic. (_See the IANA port numbers reference for details_)
+        - For the `src` ports:
+            - Port 80 was used most frequently.
+It is dedicated to HTTP traffic, therefore it is expected to be the most used.
+It also makes sense the port dedicated to HTTPS (TLS/SSL encrypted) traffic is the second most frequently used port (port 443).
+            - Port 0 was also used, [though it shouldn't be](https://www.speedguide.net/port.php?port=0), frequently; it is used for socket binding to determine ports to use for the connections
+            - Port 53 is used by the DNS to translate domain names to IP addresses
+            - Port 25 is used for SMTP (mail routing)
+            - Port 22 is used for SSH logins and file transfers
+            - Port 1935 is used for Adobe Flash communications
+            - Port 3074 is used for Xbox Live and Windows games
+            - Port 3389 is used by Microsoft for remote desktop connections
+            - Port 2128 is reserved by Net Steward Control _need more looking into_
+        - For the `dst` ports:
+            - Much of the same in the Top 10 of `src` ports appeared in this table, as expected.
+            - Port 445 is used for direct TCP networking access, making it vulnerable to threats
+            - Port 123 is used for time synchronization, also making it vulnerable to threats
+            - Port 2048 is reserved by a DLS-monitor _need more looking into_
     - Explain any significant differences between the results for __sender vs. receiver__ port numbers.
+        - As expected, there are similar `src` and `dst` ports used in the dataset
+        - However, the major differences can be found in that the most commonly used `dst` ports are also most vulnerable to threats.
 4. Aggregate the traffic volumes based on the source IP prefix.
     - What fraction of the total traffic comes from the most popular (by number of bytes) 0.1% of source IP prefixes?
     - The most popular 1% of source IP prefixes?